lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 \singlespacing
 \setlength{\parindent}{0.0in}
 # One two, tree!
-A workflow for creating state of the art phylogenies designed for reproducibility with JuPyter, conda and git.
+A workflow for creating state-of-the-art phylogenies designed for reproducibility with JuPyter, conda and git.
 \label{phylogeny_workflow}

 \footnotesize